Plumsail/documents-docs/source/user-guide/processes/examples/create-word-and-pdf-documents-from-typeform.rst

 .. title::  How to create customized Word and PDF documents from Typeform in Power Automate (Microsoft Flow) and Azure Logic Apps

 .. meta::
-   :description: A ready-to-use example of Typeform populating Word and PDF documents in Power Automate Flow and Azure Logic Apps.
+   :description: Example of Typeform populating Word and PDF documents in Power Automate Flow and Azure Logic Apps.

 Create Word and PDF documents from Typeform in Power Automate